Hanayome Wakon

 - Kimono & outfits

 - One outfit is normally included.
-A second change — for example a white shiromuku plus a colourful iro-uchikake — is a common add-on.
+A second change — for example a white shiromuku plus a colorful iro-uchikake — is a common add-on.

 - Traditional styling, professional dressing (kitsuke) and, where needed, a wig (katsura).
 Included in most full packages, an add-on in lighter ones.